LirayKH/otus_mongodb_course/HW2/README.md

-# HW2 - Create GCP Instance from scratch and mongo v5.0 install:
+# HW2 - Create GCP Instance from scratch and mongodb v5.0 install:

 1. [GCP] Create New Project:
 My First Project --> New Project --> Select New Project